westonplatter/westonplatter.github.io/source/_posts/2015-06-22-data-driven-cutlures-the-beginning.markdown

 reading).
 I want to remember my initial perspective on creating effective data driven communities.

-ecosystems
-- full time work
+I invest my professional efforts in 3 specific data driven ecosystems,
-- micro lending analysis
+- full time job at a micro lending company in Boulder.
-- nyc team
-- writing
+- side project trading micro loans on one of the Peer to Peer platforms.
+- community/non-profit project with 2 people from NYC.

+As I invest, I see clearly that it's hard to build a data driven culture.
+Each team member needs to be intellectually discplined responding in accoardance to measured values rather than gut reactions.
+In other words, people have to exercise discernment based on external defined facts.

+Couple notes for my own sake:

-Places where I'm weak
+#### Places where I'm weak
+- asking why before I start doing work
+- thinking small before I think big

-Small / Significant wins
+#### Small / Significant wins
-How do I invest in others
-Who am I listening to?
-Where am I learning?
+- collocating data
+- enabling non-technical users with a data exploration tool

+#### Core philosophy
-Core philosophy - engineer data science ops to catayltically enable others.
+Engineer data science ops to catayltically enable others.